Dynamics of Local Elasticity During Training of Neural Nets: Introduction

+{When $\srel$ is large for many $\x'$s spread across the data space as a response to the update $\w_t$ to $\w^+_t(\x)$, the predictions are changing more globally across the data space and we characterize the training as being ``inelastic".
+Alternatively, when $\srel$ is low, the training is of a more ``local" or ``elastic" nature.}

 A primary point of motivation for our work is to note that in the previous studies the intricate structure in the time dynamics of the above quantity was not sufficiently studied.
-This also leads us to propose a new definition of $S_{\rm rel}$ to capture the local nature of updates in neural training dynamics while learning classification tasks.
-We summarize our contributions in the following,
+Also, the predictors that are trained for multi-class classification tasks have multi-dimensional outputs, while the authors in \cite{he2019local} had not proposed any extension of the definition of $S_{\rm rel}$ for this scenario.
+We launch a detailed investigation into this lacuna in existing literature - and show evidence that obvious extensions of Definition \ref{def:srel} to multi-dimensional predictors do not effectively capture the locality of the dynamics.
+This in turn leads us to propose a new definition of $S_{\rm rel}$ which we demonstrate to be far more sensitive for neural training dynamics while learning classification tasks.
+On the other hand, we also rigorously compute the original/above definition for various well-motivated regression settings and demonstrate a close match between intuition, theory and experiments in that regime.